gohugoio/hugo/docs/content/en/content-management/shortcodes.md

 ### `youtube`

-The `youtube` shortcode embeds a responsive video player for [YouTube videos][].
+The `youtube` shortcode can be used to embed a responsive video player, or add a linked thumbnail for [YouTube videos][].
 Only the ID of the video is required, e.g.:

 ```
 https://www.youtube.com/watch?v=w7Ft2ymGmfc